Academic Integrity and Academic Appeals

 - Grievance Regarding Student Behavior (Contact Dean of Students)

-- Grievance Regarding Residence Hall Student Behavior (Contact Community Assistant, Residence Hall Director or University Housing & Residential Life Employee)
+- Grievance Regarding Residence Hall Student Behavior (Contact Community Assistant, Residence Hall Director or University Housing and Residential Life Employee)

 Student Complaint Process for Graduate and Undergraduate Programs (Guideline)